 4.A.2 The PTS Fructose-Mannitol (Fru) Family

 The Fru family is a large and complex family which includes several sequenced fructose, mannose and mannitol-specific porters as well as several putative PTS porters of unknown specificities.
 The fructose porters of this family phosphorylate fructose on the 1-position.
 Those of family 4.6 phosphorylate fructose on the 6-position.
-As is true of other members of the PTS-GFL superfamily, the IIC domains of these permeases probably have a uniform 8 TMS topology (Nguyen et al., 2006).
+As is true of other members of the PTS-GFL superfamily, the IIC domains of these permeases probably have a uniform 10 TMS topology (Vastermark and Saier 2016; McCoy et al. 2016; Cao et al. 2011).